NDecision/Banzai/README.md

           return Task.FromResult(NodeResultStatus.Succeeded);
         };

-###Grouping Nodes
+###Multi Nodes
 The following nodes allow you to organize and run other nodes together.
+These nodes are sealed and are intended for direct use.
+If you wish to create a custom MultiNode, reference [Abstract Multi Nodes](#abstract-multi-nodes) below.

 <b>PipelineNode/IPipelineNode</b> - Runs a group of nodes serially on the subject.
 This will be the root node of most flows.